 LSAT Prep Workshop

-Regent Law offers two LSAT Workshop sessions, in partnership with The Princeton Review, that focus on the three types of LSAT multiple-choice questions.
+Regent Law offers two LSAT Workshop sessions that focus on the three types of LSAT multiple-choice questions.
 Additional LSAT components include sessions on the LSAT writing section, legal ethics and education from a Christian perspective, and the process of applying to law school.
 Both sessions are required.

-The cost for both Saturday sessions is $75.
-Current Regent students can attend for a reduced rate of $35.
-Lunch will be provided both days.
+The cost for both Saturday sessions is $100.
+Current Regent students can attend for a reduced rate of $75.
 Once you have filled out the registration form, we will email you a link to our payment form to complete your registration.

 Need to take the LSAT?